 Our advice is to do additional sleuthing beyond what an agency provides you by looking at client logos or client mentions on their site and do some research of those sites via tools such as Ahrefs, MOZ, etc, to see how the stats look for them.
 Keep in mind some of the companies an agency lists as clients may be former clients, so if you see anything in your research of major concern, consider asking the agency if the client is current.

 Reviews are huge and should be a priority when evaluating potential reseller partners.
 Google My Business reviews should be the first stop with other review sites such as GlassDoor.com (employee/former employee platform), Yelp, etc., but note there are plenty of SEO-specific review sites as well to source reviews.
-Sites such as Clutch.co, GoodFirms.co, and UpCity.com are SEO specific review sites with Clutch being the top resource for quality reviews based on their strict review policy (they require someone to log in to LinkedIn in order to leave a review to ensure legitimacy.)
+Sites such as Clutch.co, GoodFirms.co, and UpCity.com are SEO specific review sites with Clutch being the top resource for quality reviews based on their strict review policy (they require someone to log in to LinkedIn to leave a review to ensure legitimacy.)

 References are great because they will often provide the good, the bad, and the ugly.
-Keep in mind though, references are similar to a company’s “track record” in that potential SEO partners will typically only provide their absolute best ones.
+Keep in mind though, references are similar to a company’s “track record” in that potential SEO resellers will typically only provide their absolute best ones.

 - How long have you been working with agency xyz?